k8thekat/GatekeeperV2/COMMANDS.md

 - `/dbserver change_instance_id (from_server, to_server)` - Use this to switch an AMP instance with another AMP Instance in the Database.

 ### <u>AMP Server Commands</u>:
-- `/server display` - Lists all AMP Servers in banners with current information.
-    - **TIP**: Those banners get updated every minute!
-So use the command as a "Status" style channel and pin them!
 - `/server update` - Updates the current list of AMP servers. *(This is also done every 30 seconds)*
     - **TIP**: This is used when creating a new Instance and needing to update the bots listings.
 - `/server start (server)` - Starts the specified dedicated server.